modin-project/modin/docs/getting_started/troubleshooting.rst

-Since Modin ``read_csv`` imports data in parallel, it can occur that data read by different partitions can have different type (this happens when columns contains heterogeneous data, i.e. column values are of different types), which are handled differntly.
-Example of such behaviour is shown below.
+Since Modin ``read_csv`` imports data in parallel, it can occur that data read by different partitions can have different type (this happens when columns contains heterogeneous data, i.e. column values are of different types), which are handled differently.
+Example of such behavior is shown below.

 .. code-block:: python